-I would pay particular attention to the “Finished Goods” inventory since it’s the largest component, accounting for more than half of the total inventory and is closely related to sales revenue.
+Of all inventory components, I would pay particular attention to the “Finished Goods” and “Raw Materials” inventory as they are the largest components, accounting for over 80% of the company’s total inventory values.

-The plot above is created to show Tesla’s quarterly inventory levels for the period from 2015 to 2020.
+The plot above shows Tesla’s quarterly inventory levels for the period from fiscal 2015 to 2021.

-As the chart shows, Tesla’s inventory has been rising significantly between 2015 and 2020, hitting a record high at $4.5 billion in Q1 2020.
+According to the chart, Tesla’s inventory has been rising quite significantly in the last 6 years, hitting a record high at $5.2 billion as of Q3 2021.

-In short, Tesla will not be building its inventory to such a massive level for no reason.
+In short, Tesla does not build out its inventory to such a massive level for no reason.

 Tesla’s Inventory Breakdown